lwmacct/251121-langchain-study/apps/05-chainlit-tool-call/README.md

 # Chainlit Tool Call Demo

-A LangGraph + Chainlit agent with tool calling capabilities (time query and calculator).
+A LangGraph + Chainlit agent with **automatic demo mode** - the app automatically sends a preset question when the page loads.

 ## Features

+- **🎬 Automatic Demo Mode**: Preset question auto-sends on page load
-- Tool calling: time query and calculator
+- **Tool calling**: time query and calculator
-- Multimodal support: text and images
+- **Multimodal support**: text and images
-- Visual tool call tracking
+- **Visual tool call tracking**: See tool execution in real-time
-- Detailed debug logging
+- **Detailed debug logging**: Complete execution traces

+## 🎬 Automatic Demo Mode

+When you open the app, it will **automatically**:

+1. Display welcome message: "🎬 自动演示模式启动"
+2. Auto-send the preset question: **"你觉得人工智能 AGI在多少年后实现, 那时是几几年"**
+3. Process the question through the LangGraph agent
+4. Display the AI's response

+This is implemented in the `@cl.on_chat_start` hook, which triggers on page load and programmatically:
+- Creates a `HumanMessage` with the preset content
+- Processes it through the LangGraph workflow
+- Displays all tool calls and the final response

+After the demo completes, you can continue chatting normally!

 ## How to Verify Tool Calls